KyleDini/KyleDini/README.md

 - 👋 Hi, I’m @KyleDini
 - 👀 I’m interested in data engineering and data analysis
 - 🌱 I’m currently learning how to use git and github
-- 💞️ I’m trying my best to learn!
+- 💞️ I’m trying my best to learn, and have coded for over 125 days in a row as of 1/23/2022
 - 📫 How to reach me: kylejdini@gmail.com

 <!---